dengwirda/jigsaw-geo-matlab/README.md

   <img src = "../master/jigsaw-geo/img/earth-topo-VORO-7-Y-small.jpg">
 </p>

-<a href="https://sites.google.com/site/dengwirda/jigsaw">`JIGSAW-GEO`</a> is an algorithm for the generation of non-uniform, locally-orthogonal staggered unstructured grids for geophysical modelling on the sphere.
+`JIGSAW-GEO` is an algorithm for the generation of non-uniform, locally-orthogonal staggered unstructured grids for geophysical modelling on the sphere.
 Typical applications include large-scale atmospheric simulation, ocean-modelling and numerical weather predicition. `JIGSAW-GEO` is designed to generate high-quality staggered Voronoi/Delaunay dual meshes using a combination of Frontal-Delaunay refinement and hill-climbing type mesh optimisation.

 `JIGSAW-GEO` is a stand-alone mesh generator written in `C++`, based on the general-purpose meshing package <a href="https://github.com/dengwirda/jigsaw-matlab">`JIGSAW`</a>.
 This toolbox provides a <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including file I/O, mesh visualisation and post-processing facilities.

-`JIGSAW-GEO` is currently available for `64-bit` `Windows` and `Linux` platforms.
+`JIGSAW-GEO` is currently available for `64-bit` `Windows`, `Mac` and `Linux` platforms.

 # `Installation`